 In general, building heating, ventilating and air conditioning (HVAC) systems can be operated in a manner that can increase the spread of infectious diseases or be used to control the risk to occupants.
 If coronavirus particles were being entrained in air distribution systems, it mostly likely is first being exhausted from the building or returned to air handling equipment.
 Most commercial buildings have handling equipment that introduces fresh ventilation air and filters it before distributing to occupied areas.
 The N95 face masks that are being used by health professionals are 95% efficient at removing particles as small as 0.3 microns.
 The SARS-CoV-2 virus is smaller than that on its own but is often attached to other particles.

 ASHRAE’s position document suggests that installing air purifiers in high traffic areas may be beneficial, especially if there are a large number of at-risk occupants.
 This could be multi-family high rise buildings with an at-risk population or an office lobby.
 This approach may not yield beneficial results if the space has an air-change per hour (ACH) rate that exceeds six.
-Some air purifiers that use UV light may emit radiation and/or ozone, so their application should be carefully considered.

 In air handling equipment, to achieve the same 95% efficiency, the filter rating would need to be MERV-16 which is nearly HEPA (high-efficiency particulate air) filter grade.
 Increasing filtration to a higher efficiency is a great method for cleaning the air being supplied regardless of infectious disease concerns.
 Consider doing so temporarily if there is concern of airborne disease in the building.
 Healthy and green building certification programs such as LEED and WELL recommend a minimum of MERV-13 filters.
 Buildings are often concerned about using high efficiency filters because they are expensive, become loaded faster and increase fan energy consumption.
 Cyclone has worked with dozens of buildings to replace standard box filters with high-efficiency v-bank filters which don’t become loaded faster and can reduce energy consumption.